TheDragonSkull/End-Rods-Awaken-Mod/README.md

 #### Hoppers / Automation
 - The block is **hopper-compatible for the potion slots** (hoppers can be used to insert potions into those slots or to extract the empty bottles).
 - The sensor slot is **not** intended for hopper insertion/automation.

+#### Visuals & Particles
+- When a potion is placed in any potion slot, the End Rod **tints to that potion's color** and emits particles of the same color.
+- If multiple potions are present the tint/particles **blend** (additive color mixing) to reflect the combination of active effects.

 ---